benhpoh/Bulldozer-simulator/README.md

   - Map[i + x] to traverse East / West
   - Map[i + (y * num_of_cols)] to traverse North / South
   - *Harder to work out when bulldozer falls off*

+How to pass command inputs to bulldozer?
+- Commands are received as String through console
+- Can't directly do bulldozer.String
+- Bulldozer.command(String)
+- Add method to Bulldozer to parse String into commands